n4tm/Dr-Vegapunk-GPT/README.md

 # Dr-Vegapunk-GPT
-A simple discord bot using BetterGPT API
+A simple discord bot using OpenAI API (ChatGPT + DALL-E)